 - i.
 Be invoiced in full or in partial payments. - ii.
 Are not to exceed five (5) years following the conclusion of the relevant disciplinary status. - iii.
 Not have a sum of invoices exceeding the sum that would have been invoiced if the chapter had been eligible to collect monies and pay invoices. - iv.
 Not include nor be subject to any late fees or interest. - e.
-Any Brother on "non-local" co-op or any brother studying abroad for whole or the majority part of a term shall not pay dues.
+Any brother on "non-local" co-op or any brother studying abroad for whole or the majority part of a term shall not pay dues.
 It does not matter whether or not school credit is earned.
 A co-op is defined as any work, internship or exchange program.
 "Non-local" is defined as living somewhere other than where the student would live if taking regular classes OR not taking any on-campus hours.
 Brothers on "non-local" co-op or studying abroad will continue to be listed as collegiate members and will be charged dues the term they return to campus.
 (See Bylaws "Definition of a collegiate member.") - Policy 2.
-Current Collegiate Dues- Collegiate chapter dues (for both semester and quarter schools) are \$105 annually for 2024-25 (\$52.50 each for fall 2024 and spring 2025 terms), if paid within 30 days from the first day of classes in each fall and spring term.
+Current Collegiate Dues-Collegiate chapter dues (for both semester and quarter schools) are \$110 annually for 2025-26 (\$55.00 each for fall 2025 and spring 2026 terms), if paid within 30 days from the first day of classes in each fall and spring term.
 If paid after 30 days from the first day of classes in fall or spring term, an additional \$2.50 will be added to the term's dues.
 Except for as specified elsewhere in Bylaws and Policy, a chapter will owe dues for all members not properly removed from their roster at the time dues are due.
 At the time a chapter remits national dues, as long as the member has not paid initiation fees in the past 30 days prior to the beginning of spring quarter, all enrolled collegiate members who are on Fraternity probation or suspension as well as brothers who have not been recognized as expelled on the records of the national Fraternity must pay national dues.
 Refer to the Individual Discipline Policy manual, "Getting Started", Documentation section. - Policy 3.
-Current Initiation Fees-Initiation fees are \$35.00 for 2024-25 for Faculty and Honorary initiates.
-Initiation fees for collegiate initiates for 2024-25 are \$85.00. - Policy 4.
-Current Pledge Pin Fee-Pledge pins are \$8.50 each. - Policy 5.
+Current Initiation Fees-Initiation fees are \$35.00 for 2025-26 for Faculty and Honorary initiates.
+Initiation fees for collegiate initiates for 2025-26 are \$85.00. - Policy 4.
+Current Pledge Pin Fee-Pledge pins are \$12.00 each. - Policy 5.
 Current Badge Lease Fee-Badge lease fee is \$50.00 each. - Policy 6.
 Current Alumni Dues-Alumni dues are currently set at \$0. - Policy 7.
 Current Charter Fee-The fee a startup group must pay to install as a chapter of Delta Sigma Pi is \$3,000. - Policy 8.
-Current Insurance Premium Fees-Annual insurance fees for collegiate chapters vary with the number of members in a chapter.
-The insurance premium fee for alumni chapters is \$70 in 2024-25 except for approved foreign alumni chapters which must purchase their own insurance (See Section C. Alumni Chapters).
+Alumni Chapter Insurance Premium-The insurance premium fee for alumni chapters is \$70 except for approved foreign alumni chapters which must purchase their own insurance (See Section C. Alumni Chapters). - Policy 9.
+Collegiate Chapter Insurance Premium-Insurance fees for collegiate chapters are charged twice annually (fall and spring) based on an estimate of the total cost of insurance, including administration anticipated for the year.
+Fees will vary by chapter based on the number of members in a chapter.

-Policy 9.
+Policy 10.
 Overdue Balance-